AxisCommunications/axis-aws-kinesis-vsp/README.md

 ### Install

 There's two options for how to run an image using the generated certificate.
-Either by building the certificate into an image or by generation temporary credentials from the certificate.
+Either by building the certificate into an image or by generating temporary credentials from the certificate.

+- To be able to build or pull the image, set the following environment variables in your shell:

+    ```sh
+    export IMAGE_NAME=axisecp/kinesis-video-stream-application
+    export IMAGE_TAG=<Choose either latest-armv7hf or latest-aarch64>
+    export DEVICE_IP=<camera IP>
+    ```

 #### From Docker Hub